Drakkar-Software/OctoBot/docs/source/pages/Configuration.rst

    :alt: trading

 Any type of trading has its **risk** parameter.
-It is a parameter defining the behavior of the trader, similarly to a real human trader. `This **risk** parameter is described here <https://github.com/Drakkar-Software/OctoBot/wiki/Trader#risk>`_
+It is a parameter defining the behavior of the trader, similarly to a real human trader. `This risk parameter is described here <Trader.html#risk>`_

 Evaluator and trading configuration
 ===================================